MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 **Note**: It can take up to 24 hours for the settings to take effect.

-In this task you have learned how to enable or disable third-party storage providers for your whole tenant.
+In this task, you have learned how to enable or disable third-party storage providers for your whole tenant.

 #### Task 2 - Edit default org-wide app policy